WHAT IS PERSONAL INFORMATION?

 - for any additional purposes for which we have obtained your consent to the use or disclosure of your personal information.

 We may also use information we collect about you in the aggregate for statistical purposes, for example to identify the demographics of our clients, the types of diagnoses that our clients are using medical marijuana to treat, and the types of strains that are most beneficial for different diagnoses.
 We may publish and/or disclose aggregate statistics to third parties but never any identifiable personal information (except in accordance with this Policy).

-Please note: Our website may provide you with an opportunity to interact with others and share your thoughts, information, content and materials (collectively “User Generated Content“).
-You are solely responsible for the User Generated Content that you post on our website.
-Unless explicitly stated otherwise, any User Generated Content that you post onto our website (including your username) will be made publicly available.
-As such, do not post any personal information onto our website (such as your name or address) if you wish to remain anonymous.
+Please note: Our websites may provide you with an opportunity to interact with others and share your thoughts, information, content and materials (collectively “User Generated Content“).
+You are solely responsible for the User Generated Content that you post on our websites.
+Unless explicitly stated otherwise, any User Generated Content that you post onto our websites (including your username) will be made publicly available.
+As such, do not post any personal information onto our websites (such as your name or address) if you wish to remain anonymous.